SocksTheWolf/AntiScamBotSite/faq.md

 ---

-This section assumes that you are either in a server that has or you have installed the bot and went through the setup steps.
+This section assumes that you are in a server that has {{ site.bot_name }} and went through the setup steps.

 ### How do I report a scam?

 Currently we support three different ways of reporting a scam!

-* Via the `/scamguard report` command the bot has
+* Via the `/scamguard report` command
 * Via the [Discord Server](/discord)
 * Via the [web report system](/report)

-Reports are not immediately visible to newly joined servers of the server to combat potential abuse.

 When you report an user, you'll be asked to provide some image evidence, this is important when determining appropriate action.